-I eat my way through Munich when we visit and I know what we like, but I recently consulted with locals we know and trust to find out which foods visitors should be sure to try when they visit southern city.
+I eat my way through Munich when we visit and I know what we like.
+But I recently consulted with local Munchners we know and trust to find out which foods visitors should be sure to try when they visit southern city.

 Snacks and small meals

 1. Obazda: This is a cheese spread made with beer and paprika that you’ll see in beer gardens, served with rough bread or (ideally) a large pretzel, some onion slivers and maybe some radishes.
-It’s a nice afternoon snack or an appetizer to share.

 2. Leberknödelsuppe: Liver dumpling soup is exactly what it sounds like.
 Liver is not everyone’s thing, but if you do like it these dumplings are traditional, unique and worth a try.

-It’s essentially bologna in a loaf shape, cut thick and fried up with an egg on top.
+It’s essentially bologna, cut thick and fried up with an egg on top.
 It makes for a hardy lunch on a gray day.

 4. Weisswurst: Weisswurst are soft-textured white sausages that were traditionally eaten as a second breakfast but are now more typically a lunch dish.
 We always make a point of stopping at Schneider Brauhaus for a pot of Weisswurst “mit brezie,” with pretzels and a Schneider weissbier.

 But when you need a break from all that wonderful meat, head to Fisch Witte, where you have your pick of freshly prepared fish dishes to eat at indoor or outdoor tables (just look for the giant lobster).

 Afterward, walk around the market, pick up some souvenirs, and buy a container of whatever fruit is in season for dessert.
-If you’re lucky you’ll spot some stackelbeern (gooseberries).
-If you want to make your kids really happy, find the fellow that sells colorful squares of sticky Turkish delight for a treat later.
+If you’re lucky you’ll spot some tart stackelbeern (gooseberries).

-6. Nürnberger Bratwürst’l: Yes, I know, we’re in Munich, not Nurnberg.
+6. Nürnberger Bratwürst: Yes, I know, we’re in Munich, not Nurnberg.
 But on a cold or wet day that are few better places in Munich for warming your bones than the Nürnberger Bratwurstglöckel next to the cathedral (the Frauenkirche or Dom, as the locals call it).

 7. Resche Ente mit Blaukraut: This is crispy roast duck, usually served as a half or quarter, with roast cabbage and maybe potatoes.

-8. Pig: Bavarians love their pig, and you really can’t leave Munich without digging into a plate of schweinhaxe (essentially a large pig’s ankle, and meatier than you expect. with cabbage and potatoes or Schweinebraten mit Knödel; roast pork with dumplings.
+8. Pig: Bavarians love their pig, and you really can’t leave Munich without digging into a plate of schweinhaxe.
+It’s a large pig’s ankle, and meatier than you’d expect.
+It’s usually served with cabbage and potatoes.

-9. White asparagus (weißer Spargel) if you visit Munich in the early spring you’ll see white asparagus everywhere – in the markets, as side dishes, even with menus built around them.
+9. White asparagus (weißer Spargel): If you visit Munich in the early spring you’ll see white asparagus everywhere – in the markets, as side dishes, even with menus built around them.

 10. Chanterelles (Pfifferlinge): For a few weeks in summer you’ll see these dainty yellow mushrooms everywhere.
 They’ll stir them into soup and risotto, cook them with meat, and toss them into egg noodles with butter and parsley.
 I can’t get enough of them.

 11. Schnitten: These are the sheet cakes you see in bakery windows around the city.
-They are usually topped with seasonal fruit, but my favorite has pastry cream and poppy seeds (mohn).
+They are usually topped with seasonal fruit, but my favorite has rich semi-sweet pastry cream and poppy seeds (mohn).